mailgun/mailgun-php/README.md

 ## Contribute

-We are currently building a new object oriented API client.
+This SDK is an Open Source under the MIT license.
+It is, thus, maintained by collaborators and contributors.

 Feel free to contribute in any way.
 As an example you may:
-* Trying out dev-master the code
+* Trying out the `dev-master` code
 * Create issues if you find problems
 * Reply to other people's issues
 * Review PRs